 - If you decide to sell your home, the Rent-a-Room Relief scheme will not affect your capital gains tax.

 However, if the room you are renting out is a self-contained unit, you must register as a landlord with the RTB.
 This means that you are subject to the regulations of a traditional landlord (providing a rent book, meeting minimum standards of accommodation, etc.).

 If you are considering renting out a room, click here to see our list of useful tips.

 BENEFITS FOR TENANTS

 Renting a room in a property is a good solution to the difficulty associated with finding an entire property to rent.
-It may be of particular interest to students, considering there is an estimated 25,ooo less student beds in Ireland than required.
+It may be of particular interest to students, considering there is an estimated 25,000 fewer student beds in Ireland than required.
+Even with the new purpose-built student accommodation blocks being constructed around Dublin, these flats have high rental rates.
+They may be out of budget for a lot of students moving to the city to study.
 You may also be more likely to find accommodation for the academic year only with a rent-a-room agreement than with traditional rental properties.
 In essence, you could end up saving yourself 3 months rent if you can find a room-to-rent for only the period you need it for.

 The informal agreement between owner and lodger means that you are not required to give any more than reasonable notice for ending your stay.

 Tenants in rent-a-room accommodation can still avail of the Housing Assistance Payment scheme (HAP), providing the property and landlord comply with a specific set of regulations.